Starting a Business and 13 Commonly Asked Questions

 Hiring the right employees will start with you understanding what you’re looking for.
 Most young companies find themselves in hiring trouble when they get desperate and settle for an employee that might not fit the ideal description.

 Make sure your employment requirements are very detailed and be very thorough in the interview process.
+Don’t be afraid to outsource the hiring process and instead, use a staffing agency.

 10. How Do Payroll/Taxes Work?